Homegateway/SmartDeviceTemplate/README.md

 - Added optional ``<Doc>`` element to Event
 - Changed the optionality of the ``<DataPoint>``'s ``type`` attribute to "required".
 - Added [UML diagram](SDT/schema2.0/docs/SDT_Components.md)
+- Changed the namespace for the XSD from "hgi.org" to "homegatewayinitiative.org".

 ---